CNES/cars/docs/source/configuration/input/running_cars_with_sensors_as_input.rst

                  - A multi-band image is passed as input and you want to control which band is used for correlation
                  - A multi-band image is passed as input and you want to control which bands are used in the output orthorectified image.
-                 - You want to concatenate several bands of a single image that are on separate files (for example a panchromatic image file and a RGB image file).
+                 - You want to concatenate several bands of a single image which are on separate files (for example a panchromatic image file and a RGB image file).

                 At the moment only two sensor loaders are available in CARS : “basic” and “pivot”.
 To use them you juste have to pass a dictionary for the "image" parameter, with the key "loader".